awslabs/sagemaker-debugger/docs/pytorch/api.md

         when dry_run is set to True, behavior is only described in the log file.
         The tensors are not actually saved.

-    save_config: SaveConfig object
-        SaveConfig allows you to customize when tensors are saved.
+    save_config: SaveConfig object or a dictionary from mode to SaveConfig objects SaveConfig allows you to customize when tensors are saved.
-        Hook Ttkes SaveConfig object which is applied as default for all included tensors.
+        Hook takes SaveConfig object which is applied as default for all included tensors.
         A collection can optionally have its own SaveConfig object which overrides this for its tensors.
+        If you pass a dictionary from mode->SaveConfig, then that SaveConfig is applied to tensors included for that mode.
+        example: {modes.TRAIN: SaveConfig(save_interval=10),
+                  modes.EVAL:SaveConfig(save_interval=1)}
         Refer to documentation for SaveConfig.

     include_regex: list of (str or tensor variables)